-The Singers is a band I was proudly a part of from 2011 to 2016.
+The Singers is a band I was proudly a part of between 2011 and 2016.
 A family that I joined when their identity had already been well defined by the album The Room Went Black, which they released before our meeting and which I had not participated in the creative phase.
 My first performance with them was at the album’s showcase!
 I had immediately fallen in love with the acid guitar riffs, the dirty indie rock with which I had grown up in pre-adolescence.
 The Singers embodied many of those influences and combined them with so much more and made them even more interesting.

 9 years and still going strong

 Why am I telling this story?
 As I was saying, The Room Went Black is an album released independently in 2011.
 It took us on tour in Italy on many dates.
 However, we sang in English, so we dreamed of crossing the Alps and reaching international audiences.
 The choices of arrangement and sound also looked in that direction.
 We didn’t succeed (we partially did).
 The lack of experience at the time did not allow us to have the lucidity to take the right steps and invest the resources available to achieve that goal.
-At that time I was playing with several bands and I still had to start both my path in the conservatory and my adventure in the Cosecomuni Recording Studio.
+At that time I was playing with several bands and I still had to start both my path in the conservatory and my adventure in Cosecomuni Recording Studio.

 However, the situation found a turning point 9 years later.
 Today I have become the producer we would have needed at the time for artistic, technical, and market skills.
 I work on a daily basis for delivering production music often contributing to the catalog of music licensing companies.
-Periodically I ended up listening to the album on digital platforms in a nostalgic way, then a light bulb went on: why not relaunch it in a new guise as a record product for synchronization with media productions?
+Periodically I ended up listening to the album on digital platforms in a nostalgic way, then a light bulb went on: why not relaunch it in a new guise as a record for synchronization with media productions?
 A short time later I proposed it to the band and then to Flipper Music International.
 I didn’t receive such a strong response and in such a short time as this turn.
 So, I tried asking the sound engineer who was in charge of the recordings and the mix of the album then if he still has the original projects crammed somewhere in his hard disk.
 It was a long shot, but it was worth a try.
 I knew that if the answer was “yes” it was an opportunity to revive an album with enormous potential.